 When an instance method would introduce a dependency on some type, but such a dependency would break dependency management rules.
 For example, a dependency from String to System.Uri is probably not desirable, and so String.ToUri() instance method returning System.Uri would be the wrong design from a dependency management perspective.
 A static extension method Uri.ToUri(this string str) returning System.Uri would be a much better design.

-CS/EM20 Do not put extension methods in the same namespace as the extended type unless it is for adding methods to interfaces or for dependency management.

 Operator Overloads

 CS/OO10 You should not defining operator overloads, except in types that should feel like primitive (built-in) types.